 There are many who would agree the automobile is a veritable work of art on wheels, and for them, Pennsylvania's car events are like the Louvre - a treasure of rare and one-of-a-kind works on display.

 Butler County promises to be a "hot spot for hot rods" with several car cruises and shows, but it's a vehicle known more for its ruggedness than its speed that gives the area a claim to car fame.
-The birthplace of the Jeep will host Bantam Jeep Heritage Festival (Aug.
-10-12).
+The birthplace of the Jeep hosts Bantam Jeep Heritage Festival.
 Check out the Bantam Jeep history exhibit, watch owners participate in driving challenges and go on a scavenger hunt throughout the county.

 Pennsylvania's car events don't "brake" for fall.
 During the first full week of October, Hershey swells with some 1,500 antique show cars for the Antique Automobile Club of the America Fall Meet.
 The Hershey region has been hosting the renowned show and flea market since 1955.